Should I restrict how much chocolate my child eats this Easter?

 3. Resist the urge to micromanage how much chocolate they eat

 Not micromanaging how much your child eats can feel really hard.
 However, micromanaging how much your child eats, as we’ve just seen, is often counter-productive.
 It prevents them from tuning into their body’s innate signals for hunger and fullness and therefore from learning how to self-regulate their intake of these foods.
 They need to learn how much feels good in their body.
 Sometimes, this may mean they eat an amount that leaves them feeling uncomfortable or even sick afterwards.
 While it isn’t a pleasant experience for them (and possibly you too), it is the kind of experience that helps them discover their own personal limit for eating chocolate and sweets.
 Remember, they won’t find this out, if you intervene and try to micromanage what they eat.
-This is important because long-term, making food choices that feel good for our body is a far more powerful motivator than food rules or setting limits.
+This approach is much more helpful long-term, because making food choices that feel good for our body is a far more powerful motivator than food rules or setting limits (which also often lead to feeling guilty after eating these foods too).
 If your child does end up feeling uncomfortable, you can consider saying something like “I don’t like it when I eat too much either.
 You’ll feel better soon.”
-This will help reduce or prevent any guilt or shame from developing around the eating experience, and reassures them the feeling of discomfort will eventually subside.
+This helps reduce or prevent any guilt or shame from developing around the eating experience, and reassures them the feeling of discomfort will eventually subside.

 4. Enjoy some chocolate with your children